Euro20179/tpick/README.md

 Tpick is a tui color picker because I was not satisfied with the available color pickers.

-None of them has a way to select with HSL except for [this one](https://github.com/uga-rosa/ccc.nvim) but that's a neovim extension which is clunky.
+None of them have a way to select with HSL except for [this one](https://github.com/uga-rosa/ccc.nvim) but that's a neovim extension which is clunky.

 # Usage